Browse our full suite of resources on early childhood development.

 Observe and Learn

-- Are there certain times of day when your baby is fussier?
+- Are there certain times of day when the baby is fussier?

-- Are there specific situations that lead to crying such as visits to busy, noisy places (think grocery store) where your baby is overwhelmed by all of the stimulation?
+- Are there specific situations that lead to crying such as visits to busy, noisy places (think grocery store) where the baby is overwhelmed by all of the stimulation?

 - Are there differences in her cries for hunger, fatigue, boredom, anger, feeling overwhelmed?
 For example, many babies will look away and arch their backs, in addition to fussing and crying, when they are overstimulated and need a break from play and interaction.

-- Is your child sick?
+- Is the child sick?
 Teething?
 Tired?
 Hungry?
 Sad?
 Mad?

 - Has there been a recent change in his world that may be making him feel less safe and secure overall?
 Perhaps he recently made the switch from bassinet to crib, or nana has just left after a long visit.

-- Is your child’s fussiness mostly around feeding?
-For example, does your baby tend to take a few sips from the breast or bottle, then arch her back, cry or fuss, and turn away?
+- Is the child’s fussiness mostly around feeding?
+For example, does the baby tend to take a few sips from the breast or bottle, then arch her back, cry or fuss, and turn away?
 (This may indicate a cow’s milk protein sensitivity.
 Talk with your medical provider about what you are seeing to determine next steps.)

 Respond Based on Your Best Understanding of the Behavior